Thomas McKean High School: Physical building

 Originally designed as a model school for flexible scheduling, the building has several unique features and has proven adaptable to many situations.
 The school expanded in 1972, adding a new wing to the building as well as adding ninth grade to the student body.
 Thus, the class of 1976 was the first to spend four years at McKean.
 The school is currently undergoing construction to update the labs and slowly upgrading the school's internal computer network.
 A new band room and several other new rooms are also being constructed.

-Enrollment decline

-According to the Delaware School Profiles, Thomas McKean High School is currently declining in enrollment.
-This may be due to a mix of changing area demographics, the Delaware school choice system, and increasing enrollment at charter and magnet schools across the state.
-It is, however, most likely due to the poor math, science and English attained by the students enrolled at the school.

-In the year 2001, 1,354 students were enrolled at Thomas McKean High School.
-By the year 2007, 1,062 students were enrolled, a 19% drop.

-During the 2013–14 school year, Thomas McKean High School was listed as having 874 students, a slight increase of 11 over the previous school year.

 Student body

 In 2020 about 20% of the students lived in the City of Wilmington.
 Almost all of them were Hispanic/Latino and/or African-American.
 Cris Barrish and Mark Eichmann of WHYY stated that McKean is "A school that matches Wilmington's demographics".

 Academic performance

 Circa 2021 about 5% of the students were proficient in mathematics and below 25% in English at grade level per Delaware state guidelines, respectively.
 Barrish and Eichmann wrote "McKean's performance is the opposite of Cab and Charter."